lukejacksonn/hyperapp-wiki/API.md

 ### hooks

-A collection of functions used to inspect an application, implement middleware, loggers, etc.
+A collection of functions that can be used to inspect an application, implement middleware, etc.

 ```jsx
 app({